At a Glance

 [Note: it is highly recommended to use the decimal format for coordinates.
 Excel spreadsheets only accept negative values in the decimal-coordinate format.
 Any location in the Western and Southern hemisphere is a negative coordinate.]
 Although such a process sounds tedious, we found that this extra step is useful if you want to continue editing a map, or, more importantly, if a glitch causes the information on Google Maps to disappear.
 You can import the KML file into your Google Map at any time and replace the old one.
 Consider the KML file a Google Maps "backup" file.

 One good site to examine the potential of map overlays is Dave Rumsey's site.
 In an 1861 historical overlay, we see an old map of Washington, DC over a Google Map in Satellite View.
 By clicking on "Washington DC 1861" on the right, users can make the map come and go as they please.
 Likewise, by clicking on "transparent map", users can add and remove modern street names and locales.

 Historypin is another good site to see what users can do with pin markers, photographs, and other information that can make history come alive.

 Another good site to examine student-produced Google Maps projects is Google Historical Voyages and Events.
 By clicking on "historical events" on the left sidebar menu, several student-created projects are available for browsing.
 One useful starting point is to select "Major Events of the Civil War" and browse various class projects in Google Maps.
-"Major Events of the Civil War," a 5th-grade class project, also includes detailed lesson plans for educators to gain ideas of how to use Google Maps in the classroom across grades 5-12.
+"Major Events of the Civil War," a 5th-grade class project, also includes detailed for educators to gain ideas of how to use Google Maps in the classroom across grades 5-12.